solarnode-developement/skyport-installer/README.md

 ## Using the installation scripts

 To use the installation scripts, simply run this command as root.
-The script will ask you whether you would like to install just the panel, just Wings or both.
+The script will ask you whether you would like to install just the panel, just deamon or both.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/ismamilahi/skyport-installer/main/install_skyport.sh)